stephanie-K/practitioner-stories/how-to.md

 ![little video as a gif showing what happen when you select the triangle to see the quotes then select again to hide them](/practitioner-stories/images/how-to-see-quotes.gif)

-> We do realise it's still very complex, but **this is a first step** to make all our data more accessible and the analysis is not finished yet.
+> It's an attempt to make all our data more accessible but we do realise it's still very complex.
 >
 > We are open to suggestions and welcome feedback.